aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotation/annotation-add-delete-and-get-annotation/add-link-annotation/_index.md

     }
 ```

-Please try using the following code snippet to Get LinkAnnotation in PDF document.
+Please try using the following code snippet to Get LinkAnnotation from PDF document.
 ```csharp
 class ExampleLinkAnnotations
     {